 In another large bowl, combine flour, baking soda and spices.
 Add to sugar and molasses mixture, stirring well with the mixer.
 Use your hands to form a large ball, the dough will be a little sticky.

 Wash and dry your hands.
-Place flour on your hands so the dough doesn't stick to you, then divide the dough into two flat balls; cover with plastic wrap and chill in the refrigerator for at least 2 hours.
+Place flour on your hands so the dough doesn't stick to you, lay dough on a floured surface, then divide the dough into two flat balls, adding more flour if sticky; cover with plastic wrap and chill in the refrigerator for at least 2 hours.

 After the dough has chilled 2 hours, preheat the oven to 350°F. Generously dust the surface of your working area with flour before rolling out the dough.
 Work with one ball of dough at a time, keep the other refrigerated while you do so.

 Depending on how thin you roll the dough out and the size of your trees, makes at least 60 tree cookies.